naresh9448/Mysampleprojects/Pedicle screw IFU.md

 - Inspect all components for damage prior to use.
 - Do not use if packaging is damaged or opened.
 - Ensure proper alignment and secure fixation to avoid implant migration or loosening.
-- Use only SpineFix™ system components; do not mix with other manufacturers’ devices.
+- Use only SpineFix™ system components; do not mix with devices from other manufacturers.

 ---

 ## 7. Preparation and Sterilization

 - **Implants supplied sterile:** ![Sterile](https://img.icons8.com/ios-filled/24/000000/sterilization.png) Do not re-sterilize.
 Use immediately after opening.
 - **Implants supplied non-sterile:** Clean and sterilize prior to use according to validated hospital procedures.
 - **Recommended sterilization:** Steam autoclave at 132°C for 4 minutes, followed by a 20-minute drying cycle.

 ---